 John Campbell Wheeler built the brick house on this land that still stands today on Webster Church Road just north of North Territorial Road.
 He and his wife Mary Harrison raised 5 sons: Stearns T., Victor “Jean” (1852-1924), Oral Jay, Frank Harrison, and Samuel Thomas.

 Jean Wheeler never married but became a major landowner in the area.
-However, Jean did not enjoy farming so he apprenticed as a blacksmith with a local master to learn the trade.
+However, Jean did not enjoy farming, so he apprenticed as a blacksmith with a local master to learn the trade.
 Working with black metals–usually iron or steel–he operated a shop in the 28-foot square, 2-story building he and his father built on the original family farm in about 1875.
 Farmers nearby counted on Jean to fix their wagons, buggies, and sleighs.
 He also was skilled in making farm implements such as hay hooks, plow shares, and hand axes.
 In the 1920s, Henry Ford visited the shop and bought an old steam engine for his museum at Greenfield Village.
 Jean spent his leisure hours fishing at nearby Independence Lake, half of which he owned.
 However, due to illness, he was forced to retire from the blacksmith trade in 1914.
 Jean then built a general store on the property.
-This building was re-purposed when the last Wheeler descendant, Pearl Wheeler McMichael, owned the property, to be a home for her son and his family.
-It was moved a little over a mile away, and, although condemned, it still stands today on that land.
+This building was re-purposed by the last Wheeler descendant, Pearl Wheeler McMichael, who then owned the property, to be a home for her son and his family.
+It was moved across fields to a location a little over a mile away.
+Although condemned, it still stands today on that land.